 The holidays should be an enjoyable time of year; spending time with family, enjoying delicious foods, and simply having some time to relax are all typical cornerstones of the holiday season.
 For those recovering from alcoholism, however, the holidays can be downright stressful.
-Oftentimes, family and work gatherings lead to a great deal of temptation to give into old habits and have a drink.
+Oftentimes, family and work gatherings lead to a great deal of temptation to give in to old habits and have a drink.
 If you are a recovering addict, it is best to prepare for the upcoming sober holiday season ahead of time so that you can have the strength to stay sober while still having a great time at all of your holiday gatherings.
-This article will provide you with some tips for having a sober holiday season.
+This article will provide you with some tips for having a safe and sober holiday season.

 Keeping a Sober Holiday Season While Attending Parties